pm-harshad-mane/JS_Notes/Async/readme.md

 "Pretier" VS Code extension, pretifies the code, run command format, formats JS, .md, html

 Command + Shift P opens a command pallet in VSCode

+Sync Vs Async
+- Sync is easier to read and predict
+- Async difficult to read and predict
+- Async is better for performance